Puretch™Processing Instructions by Cape Fear Press

 2. The film is sandwiched between two layers of protective mylar.
 Remove the dull mylar by scraping at the surface near a corner with one of the tacks.
 Re-tack that corner and with the film still tacked down, peel the liner away, tearing it out from under the tacks and discard it.

 3. With a spray bottle of distilled water, mist the surface of your film evenly.
-Mist the plate liberally also.
+Mist the plate liberally or simply remove it from the tray of distiled water and position it for lamination.
 Remove the tacks nearest to you and grab those corners.
 Pull wet film out from under the two other tacks.
 Bring film over to plate, with the plate hanging off the edge of table.
 Align bottom edge of film a little lower than edge of plate.
 Then lay the film on the moistened plate, try to let it lie down progressively leaving no bubbles.
 If there are wrinkles anywhere, lift film there quickly to remove them.
 Lift and move plate fully onto table top.
 Spray the top of the film lightly to lubricate the squeegee and squeegee from the center outwards in all directions, light pressure first, then firm.
 From the top side, trim edges of film with a sharp blade.
 Squeegee more if necessary.
 The squeegee water method is the best way to avoid bubbles and wrinkles during lamination.
 Tip: Keep your squeegee table very clean to avoid contaminates from seeping under edge of film, contaminates can cause film not to adhere at edges of plate during developing.

 4. Heating the film evenly is the quickest way to get a good adhesion and remove the moisture from the film.
 Without heating the plate and film you would have to wait hours for it to dry on it’s own before exposing your plate.
 Copper quickly conducts heat so you can do this any number of ways.
 You can use a space heater fan in a drying cabinet (recommended), a hair dryer at close range, or hot plate on low for 1-2 minutes (180-200ºF).
 Larger plates will require slightly longer heating times than smaller plates.
 Example: an 8x10" plate will require 5-6 minutes with a hair dryer on high heat at close range.
 Prop plate up on spacers so table will not absorb all the heat.
 With a drying cabinet and electric space heater fan heating times can range from 5-15 minutes depending on plate size and wattage.
 Rotate plate for even heating.
 Overheating with any method will cause small bubbles and pinholes to form.
 FYI The photo circuit board industry wet laminates the film with a hot roll laminator at 250ºF at 2-5 feet/minute and the plate exiting the laminator at around 150-160ºF.
 Plates will not dry properly if the relative humidity is over 70%.
 65%RH or lower is recommended in order to get good adhesion.